ntnu-ai-lab/tdt4173-2021-task-1/README.md

 ### Dowloading the project

 For those of you familiar with git, all you need to do is clone this repository.
 If you do not have git, it can be [freely downloaded](https://git-scm.com/downloads) and installed on all major platforms.
+Once you have it, you can clone this repository by executing:

 ```
 git clone git@github.com:ntnu-ai-lab/tdt4173-2021-task-1.git